 - Toxicity: Many air fresheners contain chemicals that can be toxic to humans and pets if ingested or inhaled in large quantities.
 Some of these chemicals can also cause skin irritation or allergic reactions.

-If you are looking for a safe and effective way to get rid of bugs, it is best to use products that are specifically designed for that purpose.
+When you’re looking for a safe and effective way to get rid of bugs, stick to products that are specifically designed for that purpose.

 Look for insecticides that are labeled as safe for use around humans and pets or use natural products such as diatomaceous earth.

 Always follow the instructions carefully to avoid any potential risks.
 Remember, misusing a product intentionally is often both illegal and dangerous!

 When in doubt, consult with a professional pest control service before using most household products for DIY extermination.